yhu19/Firsttry/README.md

-# Intro
+# Introduction of myself
-This is Jerry's responses on GitHub for DATA 100
+Welcome to my Github for DATA 100 Wicked Problems.
+I'm Jerry Hu and I'm from Arlington.
+I'm interested in data science, so I took this course.

 ## Informal responses